tobywf/xml_dataclasses/README.md

 * Whitespace and comments aren't supported in the data model.
 They must be stripped when loading the XML
 * So far, I haven't found any examples where XML can't be mapped to a dataclass, but it's likely possible given how complex XML is
-* Strict mapping.
-Currently, if an unknown element is encountered, an error is raised (see [#3](https://github.com/tobywf/xml_dataclasses/issues/3), pull requests welcome)
 * No typing/type conversions.
 Since XML is untyped, only string values are currently allowed.
 Type conversions are tricky to implement in a type-safe and extensible manner.
 * Dataclasses must be written by hand, no tools are provided to generate these from, DTDs, XML schema definitions, or RELAX NG schemas